storyblok/storyblok-php-client/README.md

 $client = new StoryblokClient('your-storyblok-readonly-accesstoken');
 ```

-### Using spaces created in the US region
+### Using spaces created in the other regions

-When you create a Space, you can select the region: EU or US.
+When you create a Space, you can select the region: EU, US, CA or AP.

+For example:
-If you want to access a Space created in US region, you need to define the `apiRegion` parameter with 'us' value (or 'US'):
+If you want to access a Space created in US region, you need to define the `apiRegion` parameter with the `us` value (or `US`):

 ```php
 use Storyblok\Client;